pytorch/serve/examples/deepspeed_mii/Readme.md

 torch-model-archiver --model-name stable-diffusion --version 1.0 --handler DeepSpeed_mii_handler.py --extra-files model.zip -r requirements.txt
 ```

 DeepSpeed-MII by default support 2 kinds of deployments AzureML and Local deployment.
 The model optimized by deepspeed MII is served via AzureML endpoint for Azure and gRPC endpoint for local deployment.
-For Torchserve the internal gRPC server is byepassed and the optimzed model in loaded in handler.
+For Torchserve the internal gRPC server is bye passed and the optimized model in loaded in handler.

 **_NOTE:_** Refer `deepspeed_mii_stable_diffusion.py` file for using DeepSpeed-MII without the gRPC server.